welcome gallery lenticular desk designs exhibits publications products biography digital history links

 Opportunity knocked in early 1985.
 A friend who was aware of my color printing experience told me of a new job for a color quality technician on a new color printer.
 The printer was being developed by the newly formed Consumer Electronics Division.
 CED was a short lived division that was responsible for the introduction of the Japanese built 8mm camcorders and various video tape products.

-I nearly lept out the QA department door all the way to the third floor (well not really lept, my supervisor held up my transfer for more than 8 months, claiming he couldn't find anyone to replace me).
+I nearly lept out the QA department door all the way to the third floor (well not really lept, my supervisor held up my transfer for more than nine months, claiming he couldn't find anyone to replace me).
 When I finally did show up at my new department they'd forgotten that they'd hired me.

-The printer I was to work on was a video printer that used Kodak instant film to produce prints from am NTSC television signal.
+The printer I was to work on was a video printer that used Kodak instant film to produce prints from an NTSC television signal.
 They were having quite a bit of trouble calibrating the printer and needed somebody with a good eye for color to develop a calibration process and create a calibration procedure that could be used on the assembly line.

 For the first time in ten years at Kodak I found myself working in an entirely new and stimulating environment.
 I was surrounded by a group of very talented people who had a real passion for the work that they were doing and who were still willing to take the time to answer my questions.
 It was actually exciting to go to work and learn how all this new electronic stuff worked.
 As I learned I began to envision new ways to apply these technologies.
 I was a little unsure of putting forward my ideas at first but I found most of these people were willing to listen to your ideas no matter what your title.